ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    The PoP evidence is computed over the nonce specified in the 'kdc_nonce' parameter and taken as PoP input, by means of the same method used when preparing the Join Response (see {{gid-post}}).
 Application profiles of this specification MUST specify the exact approaches used by the KDC to compute the PoP evidence to include in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ21).

-#### Retrieve the KDC's Public Key # {#kdc-pub-key}
+#### Retrieve the KDC's Authentication Credential # {#kdc-pub-key}

-In case the KDC has an associated public key as required for the correct group operation, a group member or an external signature verifier can contact the KDC to request the KDC's public key, by sending a CoAP GET request to the /ace-group/GROUPNAME/kdc-pub-key endpoint at the KDC, where GROUPNAME is the group name.
+In case the KDC has an associated authentication credential as required for the correct group operation, a group member or an external signature verifier can contact the KDC to request the KDC's authentication credential, by sending a CoAP GET request to the /ace-group/GROUPNAME/kdc-pub-key endpoint at the KDC, where GROUPNAME is the group name.

-Upon receiving the 2.05 (Content) response, the Client retrieves the KDC's public key from the ’kdc_cred’ parameter, and MUST verify the proof-of-possession (PoP) evidence specified in the 'kdc_cred_verify' parameter.
-In case of successful verification of the PoP evidence, the Client MUST store the obtained KDC's public key and replace the currently stored one.
+Upon receiving the 2.05 (Content) response, the Client retrieves the KDC's authentication credential from the ’kdc_cred’ parameter, and MUST verify the proof-of-possession (PoP) evidence specified in the 'kdc_cred_verify' parameter.
+In case of successful verification of the PoP evidence, the Client MUST store the obtained KDC's authentication credential and replace the currently stored one.

 The PoP evidence is verified by means of the same method used when processing the Join Response (see {{gid-post}}).
 Application profiles of this specification MUST specify the exact approaches used by the Client to verify the PoP evidence in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ21).